 What Is Lane Splitting?

-The term lane splitting refers to a situation when a motorcyclist or cyclist uses the space between stopped or slow-moving cars to bypass traffic.
+Riding between lanes of slow-moving or stopped traffic is known as lane splitting.
+Dangerous and unpredictable, this practice can lead to serious accidents and injuries on the road.
 It’s sometimes also called white lining or stripe-riding since the motorcyclist stays predominantly on the white line between the two lanes.
 This practice typically occurs where traffic is dense, and riding a motorcycle between lanes can save the driver a lot of time or may even be safer for them.
 Lane splitting is allowed in many European countries as well, but the traffic laws in the U.S. are generally against it.
 However, the legislation differs from state to state, so motorcyclists should inform themselves before crossing the borders.

 Lane splitting can sometimes be confused with similar terms like “lane filtering” or “lane sharing.”
 However, they aren’t the same.
 Lane filtering occurs when a motorcycle is picking its way through slow traffic, riding from one lane to another.
 Lane sharing refers to a situation when two motorcyclists ride in a single lane, either side by side or in a staggered formation.